mendix/docs/content/howto/sap/use-sap-odata-model-creator.md

 There are three ways to generate your data model.

-* If your SAP back-end system stores the OData API package on the SAP API Business Hub, then you can create the create the data model from there; select **API Business Hub** as the source and continue with section [3.1 Using the API Business Hub](#APIBusHub)
+* If your SAP back-end system stores the OData API package on the SAP API Business Hub, then you can create the data model from there; select **API Business Hub** as the source and continue with section [3.1 Using the API Business Hub](#APIBusHub)
+* If you have access to the metadata file, select **Manual** and continue with section [3.2 Uploading an Odata Metadata XML File](#Uploading)
-* If you have access to the metadata file or metadata URL for the SAP back-end OData, then select **Manual** and continue with section [3.2 Generating the Model Manually](#Manually)
+* If you have the metadata URL for the OData service, select **URL** and continue with section [3.3 Providing the URL to the Metadata](#URL)

 ### 3.1 Using the API Business Hub<a name="APIBusHub"></a>